orthanc-server/orthanc-setup-samples/docker/mysql-easy/README.md

 # Starting the setup

-To start the setup, type: `docker-compose up`
+To start the setup, type: `docker-compose up -d` and `docker-compose logs` to access the logs later on.

 # demo